jackjliew/ai-openscale/getting-started.md

 ---

-title: Trust and transparency for your machine learning models with AI OpenScale
+title: Trust and transparency for your machine learning models with {{site.data.keyword.aios_short}}
 description: Monitor your machine learning deployments for bias, accuracy, and explainability
 duration: 120
-intro: In this tutorial, you will provision IBM Cloud machine learning and data services, create and deploy machine learning models in Watson studio, and configure the new IBM AI OpenScale product to monitor your models for trust and transparency.
+intro: In this tutorial, you will provision IBM Cloud machine learning and data services, create and deploy machine learning models in Watson studio, and configure the new IBM {{site.data.keyword.aios_full}} product to monitor your models for trust and transparency.
 takeaways:
-- See how AI OpenScale provides trust and transparency for AI models
+- See how {{site.data.keyword.aios_short}} provides trust and transparency for AI models
 - Understand how IBM Cloud services and Watson Studio technologies can provide a seamless, AI-driven customer experience

 copyright: